WICG/display-locking/explainer-contain-intrinsic-size.md

 with some exceptions such as `display: grid` which also considers its tracks when determining the intrinsic size.

-The contain-intrinsic-size extends size containment by allowing the developer to specify the size directly.
+The `contain-intrinsic-size` property extends size containment by allowing the developer to specify the size directly.
 In that sense, one motivation for the `contain-intrinsic-size` property could be [explaining](https://extensiblewebmanifesto.org) these algorithms.
 One practical application could be its use in testing their behavior.